-To up your game in making Anki cards you need to be able to type in Greek.
+To up your game in making Anki cards or using the ever-growing host of computer tools for Ancient Greek you need to be able to type in Greek.
 This calls for a Greek keyboard.
 To get off in the right direction, we need a basic terminological distinction: monotonic vs. polytonic.

 Polytonic vs. Monotonic

 “Polytonic” and “monotonic” refer to the amount of Greek accents (ὁ τόνος) on the keyboard.
 By convention, Ancient Greek is written with three accents, hence “polytonic.”
-Modern Greek, since the late ’70s early ’80s, uses only one accent, the visual equivalent to the accute accent of Ancient Greek.
+Modern Greek, since the late ’70s early ’80s, uses only one accent, the visual equivalent to the accute accent of Ancient Greek (though most of the accents can be found on Modern Greek keyboards as well).
 Thus, a standard Greek keyboard won’t work for us; we need a polytonic Greek keyboard to use all three accents.
-All you need for typing in Greek is a polytonic keyboard layout and a unicode font (your computer may already have one.
+All you need for typing in Greek is a polytonic keyboard layout and a unicode font (your computer almost certainly already has one.
 Some free Greek ones are the SBL-biblit font and New Athena).

 Where to get a polytonic keyboard?

 There are several polytonic keyboard layouts available.
 I will link to a few below.
 I used the Tyndale keyboard layout (which also comes with a Hebrew keyboard, useful for Bible scholars) for years.
-Lately, I am experimenting with two keyboards – the Microsoft one and one by SIL (both discussed below) – to decide which to switch to.
-My reasoning here is simple: these are a actual Greek keyboard layouts.
-Like the kind Greek people use today to type Greek.
-Since I am learning ελληνικἀ (that’s Modern Greek) and want to streamline my typing, it only makes sense to use a Greek keyboard layout rather than one adapted to an English keyboard.
-Most polytonic keyboards map the Greek characters onto look-alike or sound-alike keys that an English (or German, etc.) speaker would probably associate them with.
+I have switched to using the one native to Microsoft, as it is an actual Greek keyboard layout.
+Like the kind Greek people use today to type Greek on their Greek computers.
+Since I am learning Ελληνικά (that’s Modern Greek) and want to streamline my typing, it only makes sense to use a Greek keyboard layout rather than one adapted to an English keyboard.
+Most polytonic keyboards in use in the context of Greek studies map the Greek characters onto look-alike or sound-alike keys that an English (or German, etc.) speaker would probably associate them with.
 While this is nice for starting, it does not optimize typing Greek words.
 If you only intend to type an odd word here or there, it is not a big deal.
 If you spend a meaningful amount of time typing, it starts to get rather annoying.